otvam/pypeec/docs/content/technical.rst

 Packaging and Environment
 -------------------------

-The following files are describing the package, documentation, and dependencies:
+The following files are describing the packages and dependencies:

 * Definition of the Python package: ``pyproject.toml``
-* Conda file including the optional and development packages: ``conda.yaml``
-* Python dependencies excluding the optional and development packages: ``requirements.txt``
+* Dockerfile and dependencies for building the Docker image: ``docker``
 * Conda feedstock recipe: https://github.com/conda-forge/pypeec-feedstock

-* The examples and the tutorial are located in the ``examples`` folder.
-* The Sphinx documentation is located in the ``docs`` folder.
+The development environment is defined in ``conda.yaml``:

+* Contains all the required and optional dependencies.
+* Contains the packaging/development tools.
+* All the version number are pinned.
+* Tested with Linux x86/x64/glibc.

 The following scripts are used to build the package, documentation, and releases: